oceanprotocol/list-purgatory/README.md

 ## 🐬 List Files

-There are four lists, each with its own json file:
+There is one json file for each list:
 - list-assets-purgatory.json - assets in Purgatory state
 - list-assets-disabled.json - assets in Disabled
 - list-accounts-purgatory.json - accounts in Purgatory